 - Prepare Development Solution as specified in the Development Reagent Certificate of Analysis included with this kit.
 The Certificate of Analysis indicates the correct dilution for each lot of Development Reagent into Development Buffer.
-Dilution factors for the Development Reagent can vary from lot to lot. - Add 5 μl of Development Solution to each well in the 384-well assay plate. - 3.
+Dilution factors for the Development Reagent can vary from lot to lot. - 2.
+Add 5 μl of Development Solution to each well in the 384-well assay plate. - 3.
 Shake the assay plate on a plate shaker for 30 seconds to mix the reactions thoroughly. - 4.
 Incubate the assay plate for one hour at room temperature (20-25°C).

-11.5 Stop Step and Fluorescence Detection
+11.5 Fluorescence Detection

-- 1. Add 5 μl of Stop Reagent to each well in the 384-well assay plate. - 2.
-Shake the assay plate on a plate shaker for 30 seconds to mix the reactions thoroughly. - 3.
+- 1. Shake the assay plate on a plate shaker for 30 seconds to mix the reactions thoroughly. - 2.
 Measure the coumarin and fluorescein emission signals on a fluorescence plate reader (excitation: 400 nm; emission 445 and 520 nm, respectively).